Markyparky56/WasmNoise/Readme.md

 not fully featured it does load the WasmNoise module and provides an optional `onLoaded` function which it calls once it has set up the WasmNoise object as well as some extra functionality such as wrappers for the functions which return arrays.
-Check out `autoloadertest.html` for how to use the `onLoaded` function to tell when the module is loaded, and play around with the different functions in the developer console through the `WasmNoise` global variable.
+Take a look at `autoloadertest.html` for how to use the `onLoaded` function to tell when the module is loaded, and play around with the different functions in the developer console through the `WasmNoise` global variable.

 ## Building
-WasmNoise is developed on a Windows 7 PC, and so the build instructions below that are geared towards a similar build environment, however the tools used are all (except Visual Studio) available and buildable on Mac and Linux so adjusting the instructions to suit your environment should be straightforward.
+WasmNoise is developed on a Windows 7 PC, and so the build instructions below are geared towards a similar build environment, however the tools used are all (except Visual Studio) available and buildable on Mac and Linux so adjusting the instructions to suit your environment should be straightforward.

-If you want to compile WasmNoise for yourself you will need:
+### If you want to compile WasmNoise for yourself you will need:
 - LLVM + Clang
 - [Binaryen](https://github.com/WebAssembly/binaryen)
 - [Wabt](https://github.com/WebAssembly/wabt)